NiinS/j-concur/README.md

 # j-concur

+(This is an ongoing work; being done whenever I've spare time off my professional work..)

 Java library for frequently used constructs on shared memory processor architectures.

 Comp architectural wisdom says single threaded pinned code runs faster than multi-threaded non deterministic code.
 But if running with multiple application threads in JVM is an inevitability, this library will keep us floating.